 In 2004, Coscarelli was signed to direct an episode of the Showtime original series MASTERS OF HORROR, and turned to Romano as his right-hand man to script the project and provide valuable insight and collaboration during the making of the film.
 INCIDENT ON AND OFF A MOUNTAIN ROAD was based on a hard-hitting short story by internationally best-selling author Joe R. Lansdale and was daring in its approach.
 Though produced originally as “Episode 3” in the series, Coscarelli’s movie was deemed the most powerful of the thirteen commissioned from such legendary directors as John Carpenter, Joe Dante and Dario Argento . . . and was chosen to become the first to air on Showtime, in October of 2005.
 The film was met with across-the-board critical acclaim, becoming the best-reviewed effort of the director’s entire career.
 It remains the most beloved MASTERS OF HORROR short film, along with Carpenter’s CIGARETTE BURNS.
 Romano went on to develop PHANTASM FOREVER with Coscarelli, which was the original proposed final sequel in the popular cult-classic PHANTASM series, but the film was abandoned during pre-production.
 (Though many shades of his story can be seen in PHANTASM: RAVAGER, hence his "Special Thanks" credit at the end of the film.)
 Stephen also co-wrote the official BUBBA HO-TEP sequel with Coscarelli, BUBBA NOSFERATU: CURSE OF THE SHE VAMPIRES, which would have starred Bruce Campbell as Elvis Presley and Paul Giamatti as Colonel Tom Parker.

 In 2006, Romano returned to the literary world with a limited print run of his shocking book THE RIOT ACT, a “collection” of previously unpublished short stories.
 It was here that he began to gain traction amongst horror’s most respected inner circle, with unanimous rave reviews from such legendary best-selling authors as John Skipp and Brian Keene.

 In 2010, Romano was invited to co-produce the official DVD/Blu Ray release of his favorite exploitation film, the Italian sci-fi-fantasy STARCRASH.
 In his typical style, Romano pushed for greatness, and the project quickly became massive in scope, a two disc set featuring rare footage, interviews, behind-the-scenes extras, deleted scenes and scores of goodies from Romano’s personal collection of STARCRASH memorabilia.
 The disc met with rave reviews and Romano’s commentary tracks were nominated for a prestigious RONDO HATTON award.

-Romano went on in 2012 to publish his novel RESURRECTION EXPRESS (the first “Elroy Coffin” adventure) at the prestigious Gallery Books imprint at Simon and Schuster, home of such luminaries as Stephen King and Don Winslow.
+Romano went on in 2012 to publish his novel RESURRECTION EXPRESS at the prestigious Gallery Books imprint at Simon and Schuster, home of such luminaries as Stephen King and Don Winslow.
 EXPRESS bowed to extraordinary rave reviews, making it one of the most acclaimed thrillers of the year.
 In 2013, Pocket Books published the mass paperback edition of RESURRECTION EXPRESS, just as it was announced that major Hollywood operator Arthur Sarkissian, producer of the billion-dollar RUSH HOUR series, had purchased the screen rights.
-Sarkissan has currently pacted with genre legend Pierre David, producer of David Cronenberg's VIDEODROME, SCANNERS and Oliver Stone's PLATOON, to bring Elroy Coffin's first big adventure to the big screen.
-Romano himself has penned the screenplay adaptation.
-Meanwhile, Elroy Coffin will battle on in a literary sequel entitled THE SUICIDE CONTEST, to be released soon on Amazon Kindle as a serial novel.
+Sarkissan pacted with genre legend Pierre David, producer of David Cronenberg's VIDEODROME, SCANNERS and Oliver Stone's PLATOON, to bring Elroy Coffin's first big adventure to the big screen.
+Romano himself penned the screenplay adaptation.
+The film remains in development to this day.